edseymour/iscsi-openshift/README.md

 ```
 The above creates 20 volumes: 10x 1Gi, 5x 10Gi, and 5x 50Gi in size.

 Take a note of the `target-node` IP address, this will be used for the Target's portal.
+You will also need to open port 3260 on the server's firewall.

 ## Create the ISCSI Target Container
 Use the `iscsi-build-template.yaml` to create an ImageStream and build configuration.